oaviles/issue_action/README.md

 # GitHub Action (Create Issue)

-This actions helps to create issues automatically, how to use:
+This actions helps to create issues programmatically, how to use:

 ```
 on: [workflow_dispatch]